 Jamestown places teens, over half of whom are graduates of its K-8 programming, as paid youth staff in its after-school and summer programs.
 Meaningful work experience is supplemented with financial capability training, family planning counseling, post high school college and career counseling, leadership training and community involvement, and healthy lifestyle coaching.

-Youth Apprentices (YAP) Program - click here to apply
+Youth Apprenticeship (YAP) Program - click here to apply

 YAP students are effective and culturally competent role models for the youth in Jamestown’s programs.
 Jamestown has received funding for three years from the Caerus Foundation to support the growth of the YAP program, which currently serves 30 youth, over double that of last year.

 The Youth In Charge (YIC) Program 2017-18 - click here to apply

 YIC will be partnering with the SF Department of Public Health: Community Action Model for the SF Tobacco Free Project.
 Youth In Charge will be trained as Emerging Community Leaders in background on Public Health, College and Career Readiness, Cover Letter & Resume, Financial Capability, Information on Tobacco Control, Mindfulness, Professionalism, Project Management and Research Based Planning.